Palladium price today: Rare metals mixed at the start of the European session

-Platinum Group Metals (PGMs) trade mixed at the beginning of Wednesday, according to FXStreet data.
-Palladium (XPD) changes hands at $987.53 a troy ounce, with the XPD/USD pair advancing from its previous close at $984.75.
-In the meantime, Platinum (XPT) trades at $980.45 against the United States Dollar (USD) early in the European session, shedding ground after the XPT/USD pair settled at $986.50 at the previous close.
+Platinum Group Metals (PGMs) trade mixed at the beginning of Thursday, according to FXStreet data.
+Palladium (XPD) changes hands at $967.10 a troy ounce, with the XPD/USD pair easing from its previous close at $973.85.
+In the meantime, Platinum (XPT) trades at $977.02 against the United States Dollar (USD) early in the European session, advancing after the XPT/USD pair settled at $964.80 at the previous close.

 Palladium FAQs